 A future development and natural extension of Dube TradeZone is Phase 3, which will be developed through a Joint Venture between DTPC and Tongaat Hulett Developments, bringing on-stream a 135 hectare site with an estimated available bulk of some 536 000 square metres.

-This planned development, known as Dube TradeZone 3, is intended to be a high-end industrial development, potentially accommodating a small business park, offices and commercial facilities, such as retail outlets, warehousing and showrooms, together with light manufacturing and service operations.
+This planned development, Dube TradeZone 3, is intended to be a high-end industrial development, potentially accommodating a small business park, offices and commercial facilities, such as retail outlets, warehousing and showrooms, together with light manufacturing and service operations.

-Further to this, future TradeZone 4 and TradeZone 5 developments will be located southwest of the precinct, bordering Verulam and the Umdloti River respectively.
+Further to this, future Dube TradeZone 4 and TradeZone 5 developments will be located southwest of the precinct, bordering Verulam and the Umdloti River respectively.